kubernetes-sigs/kueue/site/content/en/docs/tasks/setup_sequential_admission.md

 ```
 {{% /alert %}}

-The timeout (`waitForPodsReady.timeout`) is an optional parameter, defaulting to
+The `timeout` (`waitForPodsReady.timeout`) is an optional parameter, defaulting to
 5 minutes.

-When the timeout expires for an admitted Workload, and the workload's
+When the `timeout` expires for an admitted Workload, and the workload's
 pods are not all scheduled yet (i.e., the Workload condition remains
 `PodsReady=False`), then the Workload's admission is
-cancelled, the corresponding job is suspended and the Workload is requeued.
+cancelled, the corresponding job is suspended and the Workload is re-queued.

+The `blockAdmission` (`waitForPodsReady.blockAdmission`) is an optional parameter, defaulting to `false`.
+When the `blockAdmission` is set to `true` regardless of the `enable` (`waitForPodsReady.enable`) is set to `false`,
+the `enable` is overridden to `true`.
+When the `blockAdmission` is set to `true`, admitted Workload with not ready pods block admission for other Workloads.

-### ReQueuing Strategy
+### Requeuing Strategy
 {{% alert title="Warning" color="warning" %}}
 _Available in Kueue v0.6.0 and later_
 {{% /alert %}}

-The requeuingStrategy (`waitForPodsReady.requeuingStrategy`) is optional parameters,
+The `requeuingStrategy` (`waitForPodsReady.requeuingStrategy`) contains optional parameters:
-timestamp (`waitForPodsReady.requeuingStrategt.timestamp`) is defaulting to `Eviction`, and
+`timestamp` (`waitForPodsReady.requeuingStrategt.timestamp`) and `backoffLimitCount` (`waitForPodsReady.requeuingStrategt.backoffLimitCount`).
-backoffLimitCount (`waitForPodsReady.requeuingStrategt.backoffLimitCount`) is defaulting to null.

-When you specify the timestamp, a Workload uses the below time to order the Workloads in the queue:
+The `timestamp` field defines which timestamp Kueue uses to order the Workloads in the queue:

-- `Eviction`: The `lastTransitionTime` of the `Evicted=true` condition with `PodsReadyTimeout` reason in a Workload.
+- `Eviction` (default): The `lastTransitionTime` of the `Evicted=true` condition with `PodsReadyTimeout` reason in a Workload.
 - `Creation`: The creationTimestamp in a Workload.

-If you want to re-queue a Workload evicted by the `PodsReadyTimeout` to head of the queue,
+If you want to re-queue a Workload evicted by the `PodsReadyTimeout` back to its original place in the queue,
-you can set the `Creation` to the timestamp.
+you should set the `Creation` to the timestamp.

-A Workload evicted by the `PodsReadyTimeout` reason is re-queued until the count is reached to backoffLimitCount.
+Kueue will re-queue a Workload evicted by the `PodsReadyTimeout` reason until the number of re-queues reaches `backoffLimitCount`.
-If you don't specify any integer for backoffLimitCount,
+If you don't specify any value for `backoffLimitCount`,
-a Workload is repeatedly and endlessly re-queued to the queue based on timestamp.
+a Workload is repeatedly and endlessly re-queued to the queue based on the `timestamp`.
-After the count is reached, a Workload is [deactivated](docs/concepts/workload/#active).
+Once the number of re-queues reaches the limit, Kueue [deactivates the Workload](docs/concepts/workload/#active).

 ## Example